Sorry, due to Black Friday all deliveries will take 5-7 days. Excludes selected Partners.

 If you have limited space in your garden, or would prefer to keep your lawn clear, a lean-to greenhouse could be the answer.
 They are designed to stand against a wall or fence and cost less to heat than all-glass models.
 Be aware, though, that south-facing positions can result in overheating whilst a north-facing lean-to greenhouse may not get enough sunlight.

-Is your garden too compact?
+Is your garden compact?
 Are you not sure you need a greenhouse all year round?
-Consider an alternative such as a polythene greenhouse , which doesn’t need a base and can be folded away, or a space-saving mini greenhouse (which opens at the front and is ideal for summer crops) or a budget-friendly cold frame (a box with a sloping glazed lid) is great for sowing seeds that need cool conditions.
+Consider an alternative such as a polythene greenhouse , which doesn’t need a base and can be folded away, a space-saving mini greenhouse (which opens at the front and is ideal for summer crops) or a budget-friendly cold frame (a box with a sloping glazed lid) is great for sowing seeds that need cool conditions.

 Decide on position